By Brenna Fender

 Lure coursing was originally a sport just for sight hounds – dogs bred to run extremely fast while chasing a rabbit or other game.
 Competitors created a motorized line and attached bags to it so that the bags zipped around a course at high speed, inciting their dogs to chase.
 And for many, many years, only sight hounds got to have this kind of fun.

-But owners of other dogs started showing up at lure coursing practices so that their dogs who loved to run and chase got to course just for fun.
+But s of other dogs started showing up at lure coursing practices so that their dogs who loved to run and chase got to course just for fun.
 Eventually, the American Kennel Club got behind that idea and created Coursing Ability Tests so that all registered breeds and mixes could get to lure course and earn titles too!

 But even if you have no interest in earning titles, your dog can still enjoy lure coursing.
 It’s a great way to exercise any dog that likes to chase, and after a bout of lure coursing, you are sure to go home with a tired dog!